JeroenSchols/COMSET-GISCUP/README.md

 COMSET simulates crowdsourced taxicabs (called <i>agents</i>) searching for customers (called <i>resources</i>) to pick up in a city.
-The simulator serves as a standard testbed such that GISCUP contestants can develop and test their own search algorithms.
+The simulator serves as a standard testbed such that GISCUP contestants can develop and test their own fleet management algorithms.
 It will also serve as a testbed to evaluate submissions.

 ## Overall Logic